DannyBen/bashly-book/src/advanced/bash-completion.md

-The bash completions generation is completely automatic, but you will have to regenerate the completion function whenever you make changes to your `bashly.uml` file.
+The bash completions generation is completely automatic, but you will have to regenerate the completion function whenever you make changes to your `bashly.yml` file.

 !!!
 Note
-By tunning `bashly generate --upgrade`, your completions function (generated with `bashly add comp function`) will be regenerated.
+By running `bashly generate --upgrade`, your completions function (generated with `bashly add comp function`) will be regenerated.
 !!!